$7,500 - $10,000

 Elliot Eisenberg, Ph.D. is a nationally acclaimed economist and public speaker specializing in making the arcana and minutia of economics fun, relevant and educational.
 He earned a B.A. in economics with first class honors from McGill University in Montreal, as well as a Masters and Ph.D. in public administration from Syracuse University.
 Eisenberg, a former Senior Economist with the National Association of Home Builders in Washington, D.C., is the creator of the multifamily stock index (the first nationally recognized index to track the total return of public firms principally involved in the ownership and management of apartments), the author of more than eighty-five articles, serves on the Expert Advisory Board of Mortgage Market Guide and is a regular consultant to several large real estate professional associations, hedge funds and investment advisory groups.
 He has spoken to hundreds of business groups and associations, often as keynote speaker.
 Dr. Eisenberg has been invited to testify before lawmakers and is often asked to comment on proposed legislation.
 His research and opinions have been featured in Bloomberg, Business Week, Bureau of National Affairs, Forbes, Fortune, and many other publications.
 He is a regularly featured guest on cable news programs, talk and public radio.

 Eisenberg is the Chief Economist for GraphsandLaughs, LLC, an economic consulting firm that serves a variety of clients across the United States.
-He writes a syndicated column and authors a daily 70 word commentary on the economy.
-He is a frequent speaker on topics including economic forecasts, economic impact of industries such as home building and tourism, consequences of government regulation, strategic business development and other current economic issues.
+He writes a syndicated column and authors a daily 70-word commentary on the economy.
+He is a frequent speaker on topics including economic forecasts, the economic impact of industries such as home building and tourism, consequences of government regulation, strategic business development, and other current economic issues.

 To book Elliot Eisenberg call Executive Speakers Bureau at 901-754-9404.